The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Jonathan Cooper

 Part 2.
-Counterforms and Casts
+Counterforms, Moulds, and Casts

 • Making Ultra-thin Latex Film